Learners using Thrive

 From surviving to Thriving

 Four years into their partnership with Thrive, the most telling shift is what people now expect from their learning.
-Employees who once accepted compliance training as an annual obligation now actively ask for more: more formats, more resources, more ways to make sure colleagues across every office can participate.
-The question has moved from “Did I log my hours?” to “Is there a way to make this available for everyone?”
+Employee engagement with development has transformed — employees who once accepted CPD as an annual obligation now actively ask for more formats and resources.
+Analytics give the L&D team clear visibility of skills development progress across every office and level.

 “Thrive helped us connect the dots.
 We moved from ‘I got my 40 hours done’ to ‘I developed effective communication this year’ — and you can see that, built right there into the platform.”